Women around the world marched in solidarity on Saturday, and it’s time that tech companies started showing solidarity as well.

 Make it Public Knowledge

 Though this issue is raised on a consistent basis, the progress being made is slow.
-Make it public knowledge that your company’s goal is to employ more women in technical roles, and you can generate a huge increase of interest from female tech candidates.
+Make it public knowledge that your company’s goal is to employ more women in technical roles, and you can generate a huge increase in interest from female tech candidates.

 Creating this sort of reputation for your company can be a lightning rod for female tech stars from all corners of the industry.
 By announcing this goal in a press release and/or on social media, you stand to gain a powerful recruiting tool.